Project-AGRAFE/GRAFCET-process-transformation/README.md

 ## Installation
-* Set up the GRAFCET-Editor: https://github.com/Project-AGRAFE/GRAFCET-editor
+* Set up the GRAFCET-Editor: https://github.com/Project-AGRAFE/GRAFCET-editor (but use the de.hsu.grafcet.*-files from this repository)
 * Import this Eclipse projekt (https://github.com/Project-AGRAFE/GRAFCET-process-transformation/tree/main/de.hsu.grafcet.processTransformation) into the same Eclipse workspace as the editor project files (https://github.com/Project-AGRAFE/GRAFCET-editor/tree/main/project).

 ## Create a Process Variant of Grafcet